microsoft/FabricRTIWorkshop/docs/workshop.md

 ## 9. Build the KQL DB schema
 In this section we will create all the tables, functions, materialized-views, and enable update policies and in our Eventhouse KQL Database.
-Two of the tables (product and productCategory) are shortcuts to our SQL DB and the data is NOT being copied into our KQL DB.
+Two of the tables (product and productCategory) are shortcuts to our SQL Database and the data is NOT being copied into our KQL Database.
 ![alt text](assets/fabrta71.png)

 1. Open the RTADemo KQL Database in the Eventhouse of your Fabric Workspace.